-Creating pedigreed seed families
+2.2 Creating pedigreed seed families

-The collected seeds were used to generate pedigreed seed families with a paternal 1⁄2 sibling crossing design.
-Seeds from each individual field-collected seed head were germinated in Petri-dishes containing two Whatman No. 1 filter papers soaked in 0.02 mol L-1 KNO3.
-Petri dishes were incubated for seven days in a Sanyo, MLR-350 growth cabinet with a 17/11°C temperature cycle and a 14/10 hour light/dark cycle.
-Individual germinated seedlings from each seed head were transplanted into 15cm (1.55L) plastic plant pots containing compost.
-Pots were kept in a 16/14°C glasshouse between September and November.
+The collected seeds were used to generate pedigreed seed families with a paternal half-sibling crossing design.
+Seeds from each individual field-collected seed head were germinated in Petri dishes containing two Whatman No. 1 filter papers soaked in 0.02 mol L-1 KNO3.
+Petri dishes were incubated for 7 days in a Sanyo MLR-350 growth cabinet with a 17/11 °C temperature cycle and a 14:10 h light:dark cycle.
+Individual germinated seedlings from each seed head were transplanted into 15-cm (1.55-L) plastic plant pots containing compost.
+Pots were kept in a 16/14 °C glasshouse between September and November.
 During December, supplementary heating was turned off, allowing the plants to vernalise at approximately ambient winter temperatures.
-After vernalisation, the temperature was increased to 20/15°C with a 14/10 hour light:dark day length.
+After vernalisation, the temperature was increased to 20/15 °C with a 14:10 h light:dark day length.

-Once plants had established sufficient biomass, one quarter of the vernalised plants from each population were randomly chosen to be pollen donors (paternal plants), while the remaining three quarters of plants were designated for seed collection (maternal plants).
+Once plants had established sufficient biomass, one-quarter of the vernalised plants from each population were randomly chosen to be pollen donors (paternal plants), while the remaining three-quarters of plants were designated for seed collection (maternal plants).
 Paternal plants were split into three tillers (genetic clones).
-Each paternal tiller was then randomly paired with an un-cloned (maternal) individual from the same population.
-At the onset of flowering, paired plants were bagged together using plastic pollination bags, allowing cross-pollination of seed heads within each pair, but preventing cross pollination between different pairs of parental plants.
+Each paternal tiller was then randomly paired with an uncloned (maternal) individual from the same population.
+At the onset of flowering, paired plants were bagged together using plastic pollination bags, allowing cross-pollination of seed heads within each pair, but preventing cross-pollination between different pairs of parental plants.
 Once seed heads were mature, seeds were collected from each maternal plant.
 As A. myosuroides is an obligate outcrossing species, all seeds from the maternal plant were considered to be the result of pollination from the paired paternal plant.
-All seeds from a single maternal plant are therefore considered full-sibling families.
-Collected seed families therefore represent a classic full-sib, half-sib design.
-Between 30 - 52 seed families were successfully produced in this way for each of the nine source populations, with 400 pedigreed seed families produced in total.
+All seeds from a single maternal plant are therefore considered full-sibling families, while seeds collected from different maternal plants sharing a pollen donor are half-sibling families.
+Collected seed families therefore represent a classic full-sibling, half-sibling design.
+Between 30 and 52 seed families were successfully produced in this way for each of the nine source populations, with 400 pedigreed seed families produced in total.

-Herbicide resistance screening
+2.3 Herbicide resistance screening